Some video games feature a Boss Rush

 - Urban Reign.
 There are a few characters that qualify as flunkies, but for the most part, you're up against various combinations of big bosses, lieutenants, Elite Mooks, Quirky Miniboss Squads, and the occasional Worf.
 Many of the stages allow you to have a partner.

 - Krazy Ivan.
-There are randomly-spawning mooks, but most of the game is spend in one-on-one shootouts against unique enemy mechs.
+There are randomly-spawning mooks, but most of the game is spent in one-on-one shootouts against unique enemy mechs.

 - rRootage.
 30 non-random stages * 5 bosses per stage * 4 modes = 600 boss battles.